-There are up to 160,000 American black bears living in British Columbia, which is almost a quarter of all black bears in the country.
+Up to 160,000 American black bears live in British Columbia, which is almost a quarter of all black bears in the country.

 To give you some idea of how many black bears are in British Columbia, there are about 7,000 living just on Vancouver Island.